bobabots253/bobadocs/docs/operations/media.md

 Cameras are very expensive tools.
 The camera body should not be of concern, but the lenses are the most important.
 Camera bodies are capable of producing good images, but lenses are the ones creating sharp images.
 When creating this purchasing decision, the lens will always be the one that will help in the future.

-Good camera manufacters are: Canon, Nikon, and Sony (Minolta pre-2010's).
+### Camera Body

+The "big three" camera companies are:

+- Canon

+- Nikon

+- Sony

+There are other companies that produce more "photo" or "video" orientated cameras as well.
 FujiFilm has great photo-based cameras, but they have yet to improve in video.
 Panasonic has great video-based cameras (with unrivaled stablization), but it lacks decent photo-taking capabilities.
 Leica is expensive.
 Pentax is old.

 When it comes to "DSLR vs Mirrorless", mirrorless development will continue and DSLR production will inevitably stop.
-The idea of a resurgance of DSLR isn't entirely possible, as the feel of an old DSLR stems from the 2000's.
+The idea of a resurgance of DSLR isn't entirely impossible, but the feel of an old DSLR stems from the 2000's.

-Camera bodies also are different in sensor size.
-Medium-format is big, but isn't neccessary.
-Full frame, or 35mm, is a form factor commonly used for photography due to its low light capabilities.
-APS-C is a smaller form factor that's common in FujiFilm.
+Camera bodies also differ in sensor size, with full frame and APS-C. Full frame, or 35mm, is a form factor commonly used for photography due to its low light capabilities.
+APS-C is a smaller form factor that's common for nature and wildlife photography.
 Every camera manufactuer, except Canon, is a 1.5x crop compared to full frame.
 Canon has a 1.6x crop.
+This means that the focal length of a full frame lens changes by that specific amount.
 Full frame is very much ideal as it is the successor to 35mm film, with many lenses that were designed for the sensor size over the past century.

+### Lenses

 Lenses can vary as each one has its own unique capabilities.
 When purchasing a lens, purchase one with the correct lens mount.
 Each lens also has its own field of view, with a wide lens having a wider field of view and telephoto lens having a tighter field of view.
 Camera lenses have differing perspectives, with a difference in wide and tele lenses.
 Understanding perspectives is very important when beginning portrait photography, but it is not as important in event photography.